Free USA Shipping

 Frequently Asked Questions (FAQ)

-1. How often should I use a sauna blanket?
+1. How often can I use an infrared sauna blanket?

 4. Can I use a sauna blanket while pregnant?

-6. Are sauna blankets safe for people with heart conditions?
+6. Are infrared sauna blankets suitable for everyone?

 Scientific References